-International Executive Vice President John Samuelsen
+International President John Samuelsen

-He was elected President of Local 100 in December 2009 and continues to serve in that role, taking an active public role in New York politics and advocating on behalf of all TWU members.
+He still maintains an active public role in New York politics and advocates on behalf of all TWU members.

 Garcia was only 19 when he was first hired by American Airlines in Miami’s Fleet Service division in 1989.
 He quickly rose to power in his local, and by 1992, he was an experienced shop steward representing ramp workers at Miami International Airport.
 He also served as chief steward and chair of the local’s election committee.
 In 2002, at the age of 32, Local 568 members elected him President, and he was re-elected in 2005.
 In 2007, TWU International lured Garcia away from Miami to bring his extensive union and political experience to the national level.

 At the International, Garcia has worked effectively as a legislative representative, field representative, and political coordinator, using the first-hand experience he gained while working for U.S. Senator Bob Graham (D-FL) from 1998-2003.
 Garcia assisted the senator’s successful campaign for a third term and his bid for the presidency in 2003, and also worked on the election campaign of Sen. Bill Nelson (D-FL).

 In 2010, Garcia was elevated to COPE Director, and director of the combined COPE and Political Field Department, now Government Affairs.
 He was instrumental in creating the TWU State Conference program which combines the power of TWU locals in a geographic area to strengthen grassroots activism on the local and national level.

 As Secretary-Treasurer, Garcia kept the union on sound financial footing and brought his expertise to local leadership by conducting Secretary-Treasurer trainings around the country.

 Jerome Lafragola became International Secretary-Treasurer after serving as an International Administrative Vice President of TWU for more than a year.